nadimkobeissi/appliedcryptography/README.md

 This repository contains source code of the course materials for Applied Cryptography (CMPS 297AD/396AI) at the American University of Beirut.

-If you are a student or someone trying to learn from this course's materials, there is no point in browsing this repository, since it only contains uncompiled sources.
-For a better experience, ignore this repository completely and access the materials through the course website: [appliedcryptography.page](https://appliedcryptography.page)

 ## Contents

 - `lab`: Lab project sheets.